Abelian networks IV. Dynamics of nonhalting networks: Locally recurrent states

 \section{Locally recurrent states}

-An abelian processor $\PP$ is \emph{finite} if both the alphabet $A$ and the state space $Q$ are finite sets.
-An abelian network $\Net$ is \emph{finite} if $\PP_v$ is finite for all $v \in V$.
+An abelian network $\Net$ is \emph{finite} if both the (total) state space $Q$ and the (total) alphabet $A$ are finite sets.
 All abelian networks in this paper are assumed to be finite, unless stated otherwise.

 We denote by $M \subseteq \End(Q)$ the \emph{transition monoid} $\langle t_a \rangle_{a \in A}$.
 Note that $M$ is a finite commutative monoid as $\Net$ is finite.
 Since $M$ is finite, it has a (unique) minimal idempotent $e$ (Definition~\ref{definition: minimal idempotent}).